-Advisory: PRNT 101 F Introduction to Printing or one year of industrial experience or two years of high school graphic arts
+Advisory: PRNT 101 F or one year of industrial experience or two years of high school graphic arts

-A basic course, which covers the technical aspects of conventional pre-press.
+A basic course, which covers the technical aspects of conventional prepress.
 The use of a horizontal process camera, including units of litho chemistry, quality control of line and halftone negatives, contacting techniques, film assembly for large offset presses using pin registration, photo mechanical proofing and making of offset plates are taught.
 (Graphic Arts Technical Foundation - GATF - Certification) (CSU) (Degree credit)